Gabrielcarvfer/OpENer-lib/README.md

 For the development, its recommended to use an IDE that supports CMAKE based projects, like Visual Studio 2017 or Jetbrains CLion.

-For configuring the project we recommend the use of a CMake GUI (e.g.,the cmake-gui oackage on Linux)
+For configuring the project we recommend the use of a CMake GUI (e.g.,the cmake-gui package on Linux)

 Compiling:
 ----------------